 6.4.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.4 applies to SPARK, in the same way that it applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.4 applies to SPARK in the same way that it applies to Ada.
 See ISO/IEC 24772-2 subclause 6.4.

 Additionally, SPARK mitigates floating-point vulnerabilities through mandatory static verification of type safety for all floating-point operations and conversions.